fmw/vix/README.rst

     :permissions {:* [:GET :PUT :DELETE :POST]}}

-Only the lines starting with "user=>" and "vix.auth=>" need to be entered, because the other lines are REPL output.
+Only the lines starting with "user=>" and "vix.auth=>" need to be entered (omitting those prefixes), because the other lines are REPL output.

 Download the Soy compiler::